 Focus and Scope

-Zoosymposia is a rapid series for peer-reviewed collected papers (reviews or original papers) on special topics/themes in zoology.
+Zoosymposia is a series for peer-reviewed collected papers (reviews or original papers) on special topics or themes in zoology.
 It is a sister series of Zootaxa and is designed to allow volumes of collected papers covering a wide range of topics (e.g. ecology, conservation ...) outside the scope of Zootaxa.
-Each volume should compose a special topic/theme or the result of a symposium.
-Some volumes may be edited by guest editors, who are experrts in the specialized areas and will be responsible for individual manuscript peer review.
-Guest editors interested in proposing special volumes should send their CVs with emphasis on previous editing experience with other journals.
+Each volume should compose a special topic/theme, or the result of a symposium/conference.
+Some volumes may be edited by guest editors, who are experrts in the specialized areas and will be responsible for individual manuscript peer review (following the same journal review guideline of using two or more reviewers).
+Guest editors interested in proposing special volumes should send their CVs with emphasis on previous editing experience with Zootaxa or other peer-reviewed journals.
 Accepted volumes are published within two months after the final files are received.
-Each volume is separately issued and bound, and is published both online and in print at the same time.
+Each volume is separately issued and bound, and is published both online and in print.
 ISBNs are assigned to each title.

 Peer Review Process

-Manuscripts within the scope of Zoosymposia will be reviewed by at least two peers assigned by one of our editors.
+Manuscripts within the scope of Zoosymposia will be reviewed by at least two peers assigned by one of our editors (inbcluding guest editors).
 Reviewers are anynymous and they have the option to sign their reviews.
 Authors are encouraged to suggest potential reviewers.